clojurists-together/clojuriststogether.org/content/news/2020/november-2020-monthly-update.md

 #### Misc

 * the three months is over! started bit late, so will continue to work to get the Ongoing (more) done.
 Already happy with the results, the main goal was to ship the lib.
-Coudn't have done that without Clojurists Together funding.
+Couldn't have done that without Clojurists Together funding.

-# Practicallli
+# Practicalli

 ### **November 1-15**